What’s In My Kit Bag?

 Check out my full review of them here.

 If you’re capturing all the adventure of life on the road make sure you back it up!
-The WD Passport Range are reliable, compact and great value for money.
+SSD drives (solid state drives) are not only more stable (as they have no moving parts) but they’re incredibly small, compact and lightweight too!

 A lot of people ask me how I shoot the over/under water shots – and the paired with the Hero 7 the GDome is the answer.
 Although not quiet as refined as the Knekt Domes it’s they’re definitely much easier on the wallet and produce awesome results.